The Failed Drug War

-With Ross’ sentence Judge Katherine Forrest delivered a strong endorsement of the U.S. government’s failed War on Drugs.
-She made it clear that it was to serve as a warning to others and that the government is doubling down on the drug war, which has not lessened or stopped drug use after over 45 years and over $1 trillion.
+Judge Katherine Forrest delivered a strong endorsement of the U.S. government’s failed War on Drugs when she sentenced Ross to double life without parole + 40 years.
+She made it clear that it was to serve as a warning to others, and that the government is doubling down on the drug war, which has not lessened or stopped drug use after over 45 years and over $1 trillion.

-According to the Drug Policy Alliance, the amount spent annually in the U.S. on the war on drugs is more than $51,000,000,000.
-That’s a lot of tax money and doesn’t address the cost in human misery, including the 2.9 million children with incarcerated parents.
-One in every 111 adults is behind bars in the U.S. Over 60% are non-violent offenders, mainly with drug charges.
+According to the Drug Policy Alliance, the amount spent annually in the U.S. on the war on drugs is more than $50 billion.
+That’s a lot of tax money and that doesn’t address the cost in human misery, including the 5 million children with incarcerated parents.

-Last but not least, Ross’ sentence has not deterred the launching of online markets.
-In fact, they increased in number after the sentencing and are much bigger and more criminal than Silk Road was.
+Last but not least, Ross’s sentence has not deterred the launching of dark web markets.
+In fact, they increased in number after the sentencing, and they are much bigger than Silk Road was.